cyang019/trivia_api/backend/README.md

   + Upon failed creation, will return a **422** status code.

 ## Testing
-To run the tests, run
+To run the tests, execute the script below:
 ```bash
 ./test_trivia.sh
 ```